sjelin/FluidJS/README.md

 Forms Extension
 ===============

-The `fluid-forms.js` file is an extension for Fluid.js that has somefeatures to eliminate boilerplate code when writing forms and transfering the data from those forms to models.
+The `fluid-forms.js` file is an extension for Fluid.js that has some features to eliminate boilerplate code when writing forms and transferring the data from those forms to models.

 ## View `listeners`